ckfinder/ckfinder-symfony-bundle/README.md

 ## Configuration Options

-The default CKFinder connector configuration is taken from the `CKSourceCKFinderBundle::Resources/config/ckfinder_config.php` file.
+The default CKFinder connector configuration is taken from the `@CKSourceCKFinder/Resources/config/ckfinder_config.php` file.
 Thanks to the Symfony configuration merging mechanism there are multiple ways you can overwrite it.
 The default configuration is provided in form of a regular PHP file, but you can use the format you prefer (YAML, XML) as long as the structure is valid.

-The simplest way to overwrite the default configuration is copying the `ckfinder_config.php` file to your application `config` directory, and then importing it in the main configuration file:
+The simplest way to overwrite the default configuration is copying the `ckfinder_config.php` file to your application config directory, and then importing it in the main configuration file:

+**Symfony 3**

 ```yaml
 # app/config/config.yml